 Special events volunteer

-Assist with the planning and execution of fundraisers such as Walk to End Alzheimer’s, The Longest Day and The Village at Gordon House 21st anniversary Bill Howard Golf Tournament.
+Assist with the planning and execution of fundraisers such as Walk to End Alzheimer’s, The Longest Day and other events.
 Committee member tasks include recruiting team members, raising revenue, increasing awareness and implementing event activities.

 Help improve the quality of care and quality of life for people with Alzheimer’s disease and their families by carrying our message to elected officials at the federal, state and local levels.
 Communicate with elected officials via petitions, phone calls and other calls-to-action, participate in area events, and share your story.